Rnwego/Rnwego/README.md

 - 👋 Hi, I’m @Rnwego
 - 👀 I’m interested in Software Development & Web Development
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on hackathons and other coding projects
 - 📫 How to reach me https://www.linkedin.com/in/ruth-nwego-92146b195/